-specific costs - Identify costs which are specific to each activity such as staff,

-- consultants, vehicles and the like and allocate across activities - shared costs For the remaining costs which are shared between activities, these need to be allocated on the basis of an appropriate driver.
-For example EFTs can - be used as a driver for most shared costs where there is a connection between the cost and the work of the staff.
+- specific costs Identify costs which are specific to each activity such as staff, consultants, vehicles and the like and allocate across activities - shared costs For the remaining costs which are shared between activities, these need to be allocated on the basis of an appropriate driver.
+For example FTEs can be used as a driver for most shared costs where there is a connection between the cost and the work of the staff.
 Where staff work across activities, an estimate of the time spent on each activity (expressed as a percentage) will need to be made.
 This can be done through timesheets either on an ongoing basis or for a temporary time period provided it is representative of actual activity and workload.

-Council should comment on any impact on service hours, especially resulting from any social distancing restrictions or closure of MCH service.
 Where the staff are delivering the service, their associated operating expenses should be included.
-If they are reassigned or redeployed to other roles in the organisation not related to the delivery of the MCH service, their costs would cease to be included (where practical).
+If they are re-assigned or redeployed to other roles in the organisation not related to the delivery of the MCH service, their costs would cease to be included (where practical).